What is the purpose of testing accommodations?

 Students are encouraged to arrange for testing accommodations for each of their tests/exams/quizzes as early in the semester as possible; however, the student can make a request to use their testing accommodation at any time.
 If a student gives their professor less than one business day’s notice of the need to arrange a testing accommodation, the professor should first consider whether the accommodation can be arranged or worked into existing arrangements in place for other accommodated exams.
 Faculty may consider and then deny a late accommodation request if reasonable justification can be made for the denial.
 Insufficient time to do the following may justify denial of a late accommodation request: a) identify space for the test to take place, b) identify test proctors, c) adapt the exam (e.g., provide a Braille or audio exam).
 Professors should then work with the student to identify arrangements for the remaining exams in the semester.
 Contact Accessible Education Services if you need assistance with late testing accommodation requests.

-For more information, contact Accessible Education Services in the Student Success Hub, Matthews 103.
+For more information, contact Accessible Education Services.